The Divine and the Decay: Reception and legacy

 The book was heavily attacked by critics upon the publication.
-Graham Hough of Encounter called it "an adolescent power-fantasy, extremely shoddily written", and wrote:
+Graham Hough of Encounter, a cultural magazine covertly funded by the CIA, called it "an adolescent power-fantasy, extremely shoddily written", and wrote:

 What is surprising, after the history of the last thirty years, is that even the naivest masturbations of the most unhappy young man should be able to take this openly Fascist form.
 The fact that this performance has been treated in some quarters with a moderate respect shows that there is a dangerous vacuum in our present culture that could easily be filled with highly unpleasant material; though not, I should have thought, with anything as poisonously silly as this.

 According to Wilson, Hopkins remained self-confident on the surface despite the book's reception, but was shaken by what Wilson described as "character assassination", as opposed to normal literary controversy.
 When the typescript for Hopkins' second novel, Time and Totality, was accidentally destroyed by fire, Hopkins did not bother to rewrite it.